Brazil, officially – the Federative Republic of Brazil is a country located in South and Latin America.

 There is Uber in Brazil, but there are various stories about issues that the passengers faced while in the car.

-It is better to take a local taxi since they were rated as much better.
+It is better to take a local taxi since they are rated as much better.